 Name Conditions for use Diatomaceous clay For Europe, only indoor use, as insecticide and acaricide Clays (e.g. Bentonite, perlite, vermiculite, zeolite) Restricted to IFOAM certification Aluminium silicate (Kaolin) Caulinite For Europe, only as repellent Calcium hydroxide When used as fungicide, only in fruit trees, including nurseries, to control Nectria galligena .
-Silicates of sodium and quartz / quartz sands For Europe, only as repellent Potassium and sodium hydrogen carbonate (aka potassium/sodium bicarbonate) For Europe, potassium hydrogeno carbonate as fungicide or insecticide and sodium hydrogen carbonate as fungicide Sulfur For Europe, only as fungicide and acaricide Lime sulfur - sulfocalcium solution; For Europe, only as fungicide Paraffin oils For Europe, only the below CAS numbers, as insecticide and acaricide: CAS No 64742-46-7 CAS No 72623-86-0 CAS No 97862-82-3 CAS No 8042-47-5 Carbon dioxide As fumigant.
+Silicates of sodium and quartz / quartz sands For Europe, only as repellent Potassium and sodium hydrogen carbonate (aka potassium/sodium bicarbonate) For Europe, potassium hydrogeno carbonate as fungicide or insecticide and sodium hydrogen carbonate as fungicide Sulfur For Europe, only as fungicide and acaricide Lime sulfur - sulfocalcium solution; For Europe, only as fungicide Paraffin oils (light mineral oil) For Europe, only the below CAS numbers, as insecticide and acaricide: CAS No 64742-46-7 CAS No 72623-86-0 CAS No 97862-82-3 CAS No 8042-47-5 Carbon dioxide As fumigant.
 For IFOAM, shall not be the result of burning fuel solely to produce carbon dioxide; allowed only as a by-product of other processes.
-IBD Organic Guidel ines - 30 th edition - doc 8 1 2 E - March 2021 4

-Ferric phosphate (iron (III) orthophosphate) Only amongst crop plants Copper in the form of copper hydroxide, copper oxychloride, (tribasic) Fungicide. copper sulphate, cuprous oxide, Bordeaux mixture, For IFOAM use restricted to maximum 6kg Cu/ha/year For Europe, use restricted to 28kg Cu/ha within seven years Educations For Europe, only indoor uses as plant growth regulator Ethylene Fatty acids All uses authorised, except herbicide.
-Biodynamic preparations; Homeopathic and ayurvedic preparations; Repellents by smell of animal or plant origin/sheep fat Repellent.
+Ferric phosphate (iron (III) orthophosphate) Only amongst crop plants Copper in the form of copper hydroxide, copper oxychloride, (tribasic) Fungicide. copper sulphate, cuprous oxide, Bordeaux mixture, For IFOAM use restricted to maximum 6kg Cu/ha/year For Europe, use restricted to 28kg Cu/ha within seven years Ethylene For Europe, only indoor uses as plant growth regulator Prohibited for IFOAM standard Fatty acids All uses authorised, except herbicide.
+Prohibited for IFOAM standard Biodynamic preparations; Homeopathic and ayurvedic preparations; Repellents by smell of animal or plant origin/sheep fat Repellent.
 Only on non-edible parts of the crop and where crop material is not ingested by sheep or goats.
 Laminarin Elicitor of crop's self defense mechanisms.
 Kelp shall be either grown organically or harvested in a sustainable way Hydrogen peroxide Restricted to European Regulation certification, only as fungicide and bactericide for disinfection of cutting tools used in vegetable solanaceae, and seed treatment before sowing of lettuce and horticulture flowers.
 Sodium chloride Restricted to European Regulation certification, as basic substance for fungicide and insecticide.
 All uses authorised, except herbicide.
-Seasalt and salty water Restricted to IFOAM certification
+Seasalt and salty water Restricted to IFOAM certification capitata Wied.
+Diammonium phosphate Restricted to European Regulation certification.
+Only as attractant in traps